 To register for Baptism, please fill out a registration form available below.
 Once complete, bring it by the Parish Office or e-mail it here.
 A baptismal course is required for parents of their first child to be baptized.
 Godparents are welcome to attend the class as well.
 A Godparent registration form is also available below.
-Baptisms usually take place on the 2nd and 4th Sundays of the month at 1:15 p.m.
+Call the Parish Office to make an appointment to speak with one of our priests to make arrangements for the Baptism.

 Teenagers and adults seeking Baptism or other Sacraments of Initiation are asked to contact the RCIA coordinator.